 Troy Restaurant & Grill

 Troy Restaurant is in Wolfville and serves up delicious Mediterranean food made from local ingredients.
-The setting is warm and cosy, with a menu filled with Mediterranean specialities, dips, kebabs, burgers, and of course, baklava.
+The setting is warm and cosy, with a menu filled with Mediterranean specialties, dips, kebabs, burgers, and of course, baklava.

 Paddy’s Brewpub & Rosie’s Restaurant